tingletech/magickenv/README.md

 env wrapper for debugging nuxeo and imagemagick

-Step 1: edit `MAGICK_BASE` in `magicenv` or set in environment
+Step 1: edit `MAGICK_BASE` in `magicenv` or set in environment to point to directory with real ImageMagick.

+Step 2: edit `MAGICK_OPTS` in `magicenv` or set in environment if you don't want to add '-quiet' option to ImageMagick commands to suppress warnings that choke Nuxeo.

+Step 3: edit `MAGICK_LOG` if you don't want wrapper logs to go to `/tmp/magick.log`

-Step 2: put directory on your `PATH` in front of imagemagick
+Step 4: put directory on your `PATH` in front of imagemagick

 # License